National Communications Centre

 The National Communications Centre (NCC) is a South African intelligence agency, and is responsible for bulk electronic surveillance and eavesdropping (otherwise known as SIGINT) of foreign communications.
 In this respect it serves a role similar to that of the United Kingdom's Government Communications Headquarters or United States National Security Agency.
+A 2019 High Court case ruled that its bulk surveillance and interception of foreign signals work was unlawful.